Nashat Akram: Iraq national team

-He made his international debut on 5 October 2001 in a World Cup qualification match against Saudi Arabia in Amman at the age of only 17 years and 23 days.
-On 15 June 2008 Nashat Akram scored a goal against China in China, to make an important 2 – 1 win for Iraq and gave a hope for qualifying to the next stage.
+He made his international debut for the Iraq national team on 5 October 2001 in a World Cup qualification match against Saudi Arabia in Amman at the age of only 17 years and 23 days.
+On 15 June 2008 Nashat Akram scored a goal against China in China, to make an important 2–1 win for Iraq and gave a hope for qualifying to the next stage.

 In the Asian World cup 2014 qualifiers, he provided a crucial assist to Younis Mahmoud against China.
-In the following game, he scored a double in Iraq's 3–1 victory over Jordan to allow Iraq to advance to the final round of the Asian World cup 2014 qualifiers, and he also score a penalty in Iraq's 7–1 triumph over Singapore helping his country to seal the top spot in the group.
-He scored again, in Iraq's opening match in the final round of Asian World cup 2014 qualifiers against Jordan, though the match ended in a 1–1 stalemate.
-In the Asian World cup 2014 qualifiers he went on to feature against Oman, Japan (albeit as a substitute), and against Australia.
+In the following game, he scored a double in Iraq's 3–1 victory over Jordan to allow Iraq to advance to the final round of qualifying, and he also scored a penalty in Iraq's 7–1 triumph over Singapore helping his country to seal the top spot in the group.
+He scored again, in Iraq's opening match in the final round of qualifying against Jordan, though the match ended in a 1–1 stalemate, and went on to feature against Oman, Japan (albeit as a substitute), and Australia.
 Before the match against Australia, he was part of Iraq's starting XI in their friendly match against Brazil.